faenrandir/a_careful_examination/documents/why_examine/why_should_examine_evidence.md

+---
-% To peek behind the curtain: the decision to critically investigate LDS truth-claims
+title: "To peek behind the curtain: the decision to critically investigate LDS truth-claims"
-% bwv549
-% 2016-11-01
+permalink: /to-peak-behind-the-curtain/
+categories: [Questioning]
+doctype: resource
+layout: page
+---

 # Why *not* investigate?